jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 won't work.

-Next, this document was written with the assumption that you are starting from scratch with a relatively recent distribution of the Linux kernel.
+Next, this document was written with the assumption that you are starting from scratch with a ~~relatively recent~~ legacy distribution of the Linux kernel.
 Also, if you have already added lines to your XFree86/Xorg configuration file (XF86Config/XF86Config-4 or xorg.conf), you should comment them out and restart X. Since we'll be stepping through the entire process, we need X to ignore the tablet until we're ready.
 Otherwise, X will just get in the way.

 Finally, if you know what you're doing, you can leave your X settings intact, print this out, switch to runlevel 3, and follow along from the